appelgriebsch/silverblue-postinstall_upgrade/README.md

 ## Disable `NetworkManager-wait-online.service`

+> In some multi-user environments part of the boot-up process can come from the network.
+For this case `systemd` defaults to waiting for the network to come on-line before certain steps are taken.

 You can also disable `NetworkManager-wait-online.service`.
 It is simply a ["service simply waits, doing absolutely nothing, until the network is connected, and when this happens, it changes its state so that other services that depend on the network can be launched to start doing their thing."](https://askubuntu.com/questions/1018576/what-does-networkmanager-wait-online-service-do/1133545#1133545)

-> In some multi-user environments part of the boot-up process can come from the network.
-For this case `systemd` defaults to waiting for the network to come on-line before certain steps are taken.

-Disabling it can decrease the boot time of at least ~15s-20s:
+Disabling it can decrease the boot time of at least ~15s-20s, anecdotally:

 ```bash
 sudo systemctl disable NetworkManager-wait-online.service